Program History

 Refugees Northwest Foster Care continues to support dozens of youth and their foster families each year.
 The need has never been greater.
 In recent years we have seen a dramatic increase in the number of refugee and immigrant youth in need of families to call their own.

-You can make a profound impact on the life of a young person.
-Contact us if you would like to learn more about how you can become a foster parent or host home.
+You can make a profound impact on the life of a young person by becoming a foster parent or host home.
+Take the next step in learning more!

 Funding for our program is provided by the U.S. Office of Refugee Resettlement and the WA State Office of Refugee & Immigrant Assistance, a division of the Department of Social & Health Services.
 Refugees Northwest Foster Care is an affiliate of Lutheran Immigration & Refugee Service (LIRS).